chef/chef-workstation/docs-chef-io/content/workstation/knife_upload.md

 knife upload /environments
 ```

-to upload all enviroments that are stored as JSON data.
+to upload all environments that are stored as JSON data.
 (Environments
 stored as Ruby data will not be uploaded.)

 **Upload a single environment**